gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

     Systems have to be spelled in a case-sensitive way to run their detection from the command-line.
-    The name of the system corresponds to the suffix defined for xml files (.xml by default), for example *"toto"* for a system defined in *"toto.xml"*.
+    The name of the system corresponds to the suffix defined for xml files (.xml by default), for example *"toto"* for a model defined in *"toto.xml"*.

-    The *"all"* keyword allows to detect all systems available in the definition folder in a single run.
+    The *"all"* keyword allows to detect all models available in the definitions folder in a single run.
     See the :ref:`Command-line options <command-line-label>`.